jblose-old/linux-ansible/README.md

 # baseline-ws

-Ansible Project for configuring and maintaining a Workstation (RHEL/Fedora based)
+Ansible Project for configuring and maintaining a Workstation.